 Clinical Learning Record

-These key principles are routinely discussed, reviewed and shared at all curriculum venues (committee meetings), Staff meetings and FRM innovative teaching sessions.
-Department faculty members not only participate in many teaching and learning professional development activities throughout the year, they also share experience with the other teachers in FRM and beyond.
+These key principles and values are discussed, reviewed and shared at all curriculum venues (committee meetings), Staff meetings and FRM innovative teaching sessions.
+Department faculty members participate in a variety of teaching and learning professional development activities throughout the year (incl. the University’s Festival of Teaching and learning), and also share their experiences with the other teachers in FRM and beyond.

 Key Education Principles

 The Masters of Physical Therapy program graduates are prepared to meet the current and future challenges of client‐ centered, evidence‐ informed, interprofessional practice.
 They represent tomorrow's professional leaders